Nolan Gorman: Minor leagues

 The St. Louis Cardinals picked Gorman in the first round, with the 19th overall selection, of the 2018 Major League Baseball draft.
 He signed with St. Louis for $3.231 million and was assigned to the Johnson City Cardinals of the Rookie Appalachian League.
 He homered in the second at-bat of his first professional game.
-During his stint in Johnson City, he was named an Appalachian League All-Star along with being named the league's Player of the Week for July 30 – August 5.
+During his stint in Johnson City, he was named an Appalachian League All-Star along with being named the league's Player of the Week for July 30 to August 5.
 After batting .345/.440/.662 with 11 home runs and 28 RBIs in 37 games, he was promoted to the Peoria Chiefs of the Class A Midwest League in August.
-He finished the season with Peoria, batting .202 with six home runs and 16 RBIs in 25 games for the Chiefs.
+He finished the season with Peoria, batting .202 with six home runs and 16 RBIs in 25 games.

 Gorman returned to Peoria to begin the 2019 season.
-He was named the Midwest League's first Player of the Week for the 2019 season on April 15 after batting .395 with four home runs and 13 RBIs.
+He was named the Midwest League's first Player of the Week for the season on April 15 after batting .395 with four home runs and 13 RBIs.
 In June, he was named to the Midwest League All-Star Game, and competed in the Home Run Derby.
 On June 19, he was promoted to the Palm Beach Cardinals of the Class A-Advanced Florida State League.
 In July, he represented the Cardinals in the 2019 All-Star Futures Game alongside Dylan Carlson.
 Over 125 games between Peoria and Palm Beach, Gorman slashed .248/.326/.439 with 15 home runs and 62 RBIs.

-After the Cardinals acquired All-Star third baseman Nolan Arenado prior to the 2021 season, Gorman began practicing at second base after being a third baseman all throughout his high school and professional career.
+After the Cardinals acquired All-Star third baseman Nolan Arenado before the 2021 season, Gorman began practicing at second base after being a third baseman throughout his career.
 To begin the 2021 season, Gorman was assigned to the Springfield Cardinals of the Double-A Central.
-On June 12, 2021, in a game against the Arkansas Travelers, he became the first Springfield player to hit three home runs in a single regular season game.
+On June 12, 2021, in a game against the Arkansas Travelers, he became the first Springfield player to hit three home runs in a regular-season game.
 After slashing .288/.354/.508 with 11 home runs and 27 RBIs over 43 games, he was promoted to the Memphis Redbirds of the Triple-A East in late June.
-That same month, Gorman was selected to play and represent the Cardinals (alongside Matthew Liberatore) in his second All-Star Futures Game.
+That same month, Gorman was selected to represent the Cardinals (alongside Matthew Liberatore) in his second All-Star Futures Game.
 Over 76 games with Memphis, Gorman slashed .274/.320/.465 with 14 home runs and 48 RBIs.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season where he was named to the Fall Stars Game.